 The ubiquity of the smartphone, the increased proliferation of contactless cards and the availability and speed of the internet have enabled cloud-based software delivery to flourish, and with it brought better ways to run ticketing for public transit.

 In this post we run through a short 7-step guide to move agencies to a BYOT set up, enabling organisations to save money and improve the passenger experience.
 It may be that you do all seven steps at once, enter at step 3 or 4, or skip a step.
 It is also true that every transit system is different.
-If you would like to discuss your fare set up with a consultant from Masabi, we can set this up and provide more specific advice based on your infrastructure, pain points and objectives.
+If you would like to discuss your fare collection set up with a consultant from Masabi we can provide more specific advice based on your infrastructure, pain points and objectives.

 3, SDK Integration - The availability of the Justride SDK, the world’s first mobile ticketing SDK for public transport, means you can now integrate the market leading mobile ticketing platform into existing or new applications.
 This enables riders to buy tickets from multiple applications within an urban ecosystem.
 The SDK is currently live in Orleans and Montargis in France and will be live in North America in the coming months.